List of DC Comics characters: S: Bike Buzzard's version

 The first Scorcher is the leader of the Bike Buzzards and took part in the Sand Scrambler racing event.
 Scorcher and the Bike Buzzards used unorthodox methods to win the event and were then defeated by the Teen Titans.

 Arsonist version

 The second Scorcher is an unnamed arsonist with a flamethrower.

 Cindy Brand

 Cindy Brand is a pyrokinetic supervillain who is an enemy of Scare Tactics.

 First Dark Nemesis version

 The fourth Scorcher that is a member of Dark Nemesis is a pyrokinetic and a human/H'San Natall hybrid who grew up in the same special orphanage as Blizard.
-Scorcher later orchestrated a prison break, and Risk discovered her connection with the same aliens with whom he has a heritage.
+Scorcher later orchestrated a prison break, and Risk discovered her connection with the H'San Natall.
 The rest of Dark Nemesis worked for Veil again and killed her while framing Risk.
 The Teen Titans later found evidence to clear Risk's name.

 Second Dark Nemesis version

 The fifth Scorcher, a member of Dark Nemesis, is a pyrokinetic female and the successor of the previous version.
 She and the rest of Dark Nemesis were sent to acquire the files on Apex and were easily taken down by a refocused Titans.